Separate names with a comma.

 I realize that you have to change each antenna for each band,which may be bothersome for some........but i'm still young However IronHorse does make a quick diconnect for $22 dollars.
 In addition to the above cost a good triple magnetic mount will set you back $40.

 So all in all FOR ME at around $150 this setup is what i'm looking at getting sometime soon.
 I'll keep you posted later with pro's and con's.

-http://www.betterrf.com/7000-screwdriver.html and http://www.betterrf.com/7000-tune.html now the ony thing left is the antenna which will be a Hi-Q I just can't decide wether to go for the 5/160 or go small 3/80.
+For the ic-7000 i have http://www.betterrf.com/7000-screwdriver.html and http://www.betterrf.com/7000-tune.html now the ony thing left is the antenna which will be a Hi-Q I just can't decide wether to go for the 5/160 or go small 3/80.
 The reason i want to go small is if it is mounted on the roof the ground losses will be minimized and efficency will be better. there are other antennas out there but for comfort, ease of use and the unit is sealed (wisconsin weather) and doesn't change height it will be money well spent.
 The tar heel and high sierra types work but, most of the people iv'e talked to around here with them take them off in the winter and use a ham stick. the guys who have the hi-q use them all year round.

 It's the 'best' for my particular situation.
 Never found the absolute 'best' antenna in general, don't think there is one.